Rancilio Silvia Review + Modding Options & the New Silvia Pro

 This is a contentious subject, and I usually favour shot first, milk second when working with a single boiler machine, meaning I can’t pull the shot and steam milk at the same time.

-As long as you’re not leaving a shot sitting there for much longer than a minute or so, I personally don’t find it changes noticeably in taste by the time you’ve poured a jug of milk into it – it tends to take a bit longer than this for the crema to start breaking up.
+As long as you’re not leaving a shot sitting there for much longer than a minute or so, I personally don’t find it changes noticeably in taste by the time you’ve poured a jug of milk into it – it tends to take a little bit longer than this for the crema to start breaking up.

 Temperature surfing the milk